 Although rarely observed, a SN can occur in the nuclear region of a galaxy (e.g. \citealt{Ulvestad1997,Mattila2001,Villarroel2017}).
 If only considering the post-peak period of the second optical flare of {\avd}, the lightcurve with a plateau lasting for over 106\,d is alike to that of a type II-P supernova (e.g. \citealt{Filippenko1997,Pastorello2004}).
 In such a system, the plateau phase has been suggested to be mainly powered by hydrogen recombination and radioactive decay \citep{Woosley1987}.
 However, the X-ray spectrum of SNe is usually hard, which can extend up to 100\,keV \citep{Ofek2013}.
 Furthermore, the emission in the optical is thermal, and the temperature of the ejecta is expected to increase more significantly along with the drop in luminosity.
 These properties of SNe are incompatible with the ultrasoft X-ray emission, the nearly constant optical-to-UV temperature and the high brightness temperature of the detected compact radio source of {\avd}.

-Although the radio properties cannot be unambiguously interpreted, the most realistic scenario to account simultaneously for the radio and multi-band properties of {\avd} is a temporal evolution of an accreting BH, whose radio emission is produced by non-thermal processes of a disc wind and a compact jet.
+Although the radio properties cannot be unambiguously interpreted, the most realistic scenario to account simultaneously for the radio and multi-band properties of {\avd} is a temporal evolution of an accreting BH, whose outflows produce non-thermal emission.
 This can be in line with two plausible natures of the nuclear transient: an AGN-like phenomenon or a TDE.